tableau/connector-plugin-sdk/docs/tdvt.md

 Run TDVT from your working directory since it will need the TDS and INI files you created when adding your datasource.

 To show the registered datasources and suites, run: `tdvt --list`

+To run smoke tests for a data source:
+`tdvt --run postgres_generic_example --verify`

 To run a test:
 `tdvt --run postgres_generic_example`